-Directions: Teach and video record the three to five lessons within the learning segment.
+Directions: Teach and video record the three to five lessons planned in the Step 1 learning segment.

 During the learning segment, you will use informal assessments to periodically and strategically check on students' understanding of, or ability to demonstrate, the content-specific learning goal(s) and academic language development you are teaching.
 Informal assessments allow you to check for understanding and adjust your instruction in the moment to meet students' learning needs.